makakken/roseguarden/docs/docs/protocol.md

 ## Optionals

-In addition to `head` and `action` there could be optional sections.
+In addition to `head` and `action` there could be optional sections to customize to your needs.
+There is no strict checking.